daniyalshah/CSCI2020U-FinalProject/FinalProject/README.md

 - Select a Port Number (1024 to 65535), ex.
 4444, then "Start"
 - Right click on ClientApp & hit run
 - Run how many ever instances of the client you may desire
-- For each client instance; set a username, host address (127.0.0.1), and set port number to the previously selected port (if 4444, use 4444 again), then "ConnectOnce the server and client are running, right click on the left pannel to add more particles.
-Now move the mouse as desired.
+- For each client instance; set a username, host address (ex.
+127.0.0.1), and set port number to the previously selected port (if 4444, use 4444 again), then "Connect"
 - On the left is a particle interface added for cool effect, right click to add particles, and left click to move the attractor.